 WORCESTER -- Despite concerns from some industry leaders on the economic viability of having three resort casinos and a slots parlor in Massachusetts, gambling experts say if done correctly, four such venues would be successful in increasing state revenues.

 Experts, who’ve analyzed the projected impact of casino gambling in the Bay State, briefed members of the Massachusetts Gaming Commission on their findings and predictions during a Thursday public forum at Quinsigamond Community College in Worcester.

 They also recommended areas that should be further researched, like licensing all the casinos at once or sequencing the process, as well as the effect casinos have on property values.

 Experts project the gambling industry, the result of the November law signed by Gov. Deval Patrick would bring around $2 billion in revenue and over 12,000 jobs.
 The law calls for the licensing of up to three casinos and one slots parlor in different regions of the state.

 Currently, Connecticut, Rhode Island and Maine are among states that have casino resorts and slots parlors, which draw hundreds of Massachusetts residents each year.

 Panelist, Clyde Barrow, the director of the Center for Policy Analysis at the University of Massachusetts Dartmouth, addressed market dilution concerns that arose last month when billionaire gambling mogul and Boston native Sheldon Adelson said he would no longer open a casino in his home state.
-In his presentation to the commission, Barrow said Adelson pulled out because his business model wouldn’t work in Massachusetts, not because there’s not enough market demand in the state.

 He added that entertainment venues and clubs at resort casinos appeal to a younger crowd and that around 20 percent of casino visitors do not gamble, but still benefit from amenities.